chentsulin/sweetalert-react/README.md

 [![NPM version][npm-image]][npm-url]
 [![Dependency Status][david_img]][david_site]

-> Using sweetalert in React
+> Declarative SweetAlert in React

 ## Introduction

-`SweetAlert` is a wrapped `sweetalert` implement with React style lifecycle.
-It have a `show` prop to determinate that alert should be displayed or not, and `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` and `onOutsideClick` props to have more controls on alert element event.
+`sweetalert-react` is a wrapped `sweetalert` implement with declarative React style component api.
+There is a `show` prop on it to determinate that alert should be displayed or not, and `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` and `onOutsideClick` props to have more controls on alert element event.

 ## Install